 Non-irritant, non-toxic, non-sensitising (highly perfumed, use in reduced dose).
-Absolute potentially irritant, sensitising.
-Very expensive so often adulterated.
+Rose absolute is potentially irritant and sensitising.
+Very expensive to produce, so this oil is often adulterated.
 Purchase from a reputable supplier.
 Do not take orally / ingest.

 Although native to the Middle East and Orient, the largest producers of rose essential oil today are Bulgaria, Turkey, and France.

 A deciduous informally shaped shrub, with curved prickles, pinnate leaves, and relatively small pink to light red highly fragrant numerous-petalled flowers.

 There are several species, however, demascena and centifolia are the most common essential producing species.

 The essential oil is steam distilled from freshly picked petals.